How to Become a Police Officer in Kentucky

 Police Departments in Kentucky

-Kentucky is a diverse state with rolling hills, scenic plains, and mountains.
-Police departments across the state serve large cities, sparse rural areas, and suburban cities.
+Police departments across Kentucky serve diverse communities including large cities, rural areas, and suburban towns.
 To work as a cop here means having a lot of choices.
 The hopeful new law enforcement recruit must apply to individual departments and be offered employment before attending a police academy for training and certification.

-Louisville is Kentucky’s largest city with a population close to 600,000 and is also one of the oldest American cities west of the Appalachian Mountains.
-The Louisville Metropolitan Police Department is a large force actively recruiting new officers to patrol the streets, investigate crimes, and protect residents.
-In addition to the KLEC requirements, new recruits must have completed either 60 college credit hours, have spent four years in the National Guard, have served in the military, or have worked for a year as a sworn police officer.
-For more information on how to become a police officer in Louisville, check out our How to Become a Police Officer in Louisville page.
+Louisville is Kentucky’s largest city with a population close to 600,000 within city boundaries and is also one of the oldest American cities west of the Appalachian Mountains.2 The Louisville Metropolitan Police Department (LMPD) is a large force actively recruiting new officers to patrol the streets, investigate crimes, and protect residents.
+The LMPD offers generous compensation and benefits, including tuition reimbursement.
+In addition to the state requirements, new recruits must have completed either 60 college credit hours, have spent four years in the National Guard, have served in the military, or have worked for a year as a sworn police officer in another department.

 Known as the “Horse Capital of the World,” Lexington is in the center of the rolling hills of Kentucky’s beautiful horse country.
-The Lexington Police Department hiring process for hopeful new cops begins with an application and other requirements in addition to the KLEC standards for peace officers.
-Recruits must not:
+The Lexington Police Department (LPD) hiring process sets standards for new recruits above the state minimums that recruits also must meet.
+To become an LPD officer, Recruits must not:

 - Be prohibited from possessing a firearm